Laboratory of Cryptography and Systems Security (CrySyS)

 office: IE 433

 Levente Buttyán has carried out research in various international research projects (e.g., UbiSecSens, SeVeCom, EU-MESH, WSAN4CIP), in which he had task leader and work package leader roles.
 He published several refereed journal articles and conference/workshop papers.
 He also co-authored a book with Prof. Jean-Pierre Hubaux on Security and Cooperation in Wireless Networks published by the Cambridge University Press in 2008.
 Besides research, he has been teaching courses on network security and electronic commerce in the MSc program at BME, and gave invited lectures at various places.
-He is also providing consulting services, he has co-founded a spin-off company called Tresorit, and two start-ups, Ukatemi Technologies and IT-SEC Expert.
+He is also providing consulting services, and he has co-founded multiple spin-off companies: Tresorit, Ukatemi Technologies, IT-SEC Expert, and Avatao.

-Levente Buttyán served as an Associate Editor of the IEEE Transactions on Mobile Computing from 2009 to 2012, and as an Area Editor of Elsevier Computer Communications from 2008 to 2012.
-He is still member of the Editorial Board of the Infocommunications Journal in Hungary, and he was a Guest Co-editor of the IEEE Journal on Selected Areas in Communications, Special Issue on Non-cooperative Behavior in Networking.
+Levente Buttyán served as an Associate Editor of the IEEE Transactions on Mobile Computing from 2009 to 2012, as an Area Editor of Elsevier Computer Communications from 2008 to 2012, and as member of the Editorial Board of the Hungarian Infocommunications Journal from 2007 to 2014.
+He was also a Guest Co-editor of the IEEE Journal on Selected Areas in Communications, Special Issue on Non-cooperative Behavior in Networking.
 He was a Steering Committee member of the ACM Conference on Security and Privacy in Wireless and Mobile Networks from 2007 to 2013, and he served on the Technical Program Committees of several international conferences and workshops, most of which were related to wireless network security.
 From 2008 to 2011, he was the chair of the Scientific Committee of the Scientific Association for Infocommunications Hungary, a sister society of the IEEE Communications Society.
-He is a professional member of the ACM, and member of the IEEE Computer Society.
+He is a professional member of the ACM.

 Levente Buttyán held visiting poisitions at EPFL and at the University of Washington, Seattle.
 He received the Békésy György Postdoctoral Fellowship (2003--2006) and the Bolyai János Research Fellowship (2008-2011) of the Hungarian Academy of Sciences.